Deliverability Quick Guide

-If there’s one takeaway or to-do to glean from this primer, it’s to set up your email authentication already!
+If there’s one thing to take away from this primer, it’s to authenticate your domains!

 Without authentication, you directly lower your chances of emails making it into the inbox.
-The first thing we check when troubleshooting deliverability problems for our customers is whether you’ve set up your authentication.
+The first thing we check when troubleshooting deliverability problems is whether you’ve set up your authentication.
 Seriously, set up your email authentication.

 To do this, you’ll have to configure a few DNS (Domain Name Service) records, which are like a digital signature that confirms your identity to mailbox providers.
 You’ll add SPF and DKIM records to signal: “Yes, I own this domain and I allow Customer.io to send emails in my name.
 When you, mailbox provider (gmail/hotmail/yahoo), see this signature in emails I send, it’s fine… I allowed them to send.
 These aren’t phishing emails.”

-Your sending authentication settings in Customer.io are here, where you can configure DNS records for each domain you’d like to sign.
+The settings for your sending domains in Customer.io are under Sending domains.
+This is where you can configure DNS records for each domain you’d like to sign.

 There are many additional aspects that go into deliverability.
 Like other types of wellness goals in your life, approach deliverability like maintaining your health—an ongoing project.